tsuru/tsuru/docs/managing/users-and-permissions.rst

 ========

 When applying permissions to a user one do so in regard to a context.
-Each permission declares which contexts can be used.
+Each permission declares which contexts can be used and it's possible see the available contexts using the command ``tsuru permission-list``.
 When a permission is assigned to a user it needs a context and a value for the chosen context.
 Examples of available contexts are:

 * ``team``
 * ``app``